bryce-bowles/KJ-manufacturing-TSF/README.md

-# KJ-manufacturing-TSF
-KJ Manufacturing Company case scenario: Discussed the forecasting process at KJ Manufacturing, any relevant factors about the company and industry that are pertinent to the new forecast and Ken’s forecast.
-Forecasted monthly revenues for KJ Manufacturing for the coming year.
+# KJ Manufacturing Company Time Series Forecast case scenario
+1. Discussed the forecasting process at KJ Manufacturing, any relevant factors about the company and industry that are pertinent to the new forecast and Ken’s forecast.
+2. Forecasted monthly revenues for KJ Manufacturing for the coming year.
 Used a variety of methods and graphically displayed them.
 Explained and supported the new forecasting approach as well as the choice of models and the rational for parameters selected.
-Prepared a report to owner explaining and supporting the forecast.
+3. Prepared a report to owner explaining/supporting the forecast.